WillowChat/Warren/README.md

 TBD.

 There is no run target, it is a library.
+See the building instructions.

 # TODO